Healthy Homes Assessment Meeanee

 Meeanee Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory in all Meeanee and New Zealand rental homes where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is required throughout Meeanee and New Zealand rental homes where it is reasonably practicable to install.

-• Landlords and property managers must keep records to demonstrate conformance with any Healthy Homes Standards that apply or will be applicable throughout the tenancy period of their rental properties.
+• Landlords and property managers must keep records that prove the conformance to the Healthy Homes Standard that apply or will be applied throughout the tenancy period of an apartment rental.

-• Property managers and private landlords must make sure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of a renewal, new or a change in tenant.
+• Private landlords and property managers must ensure their rental properties conform according to Healthy Homes Standard within 90 days of a renewal, new or a change in tenancy.

-• All the boarding houses (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) must meet the Healthy Homes Standards regardless of when the tenancy began.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider boarder house tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.

-• All homes let from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of the date the tenancy was started.
+• All households which are rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes